-- Teaching pedagogy
+- ➤ Teaching pedagogy/ Faculty development/ Innovative learning models:

 - Use of technology

-- > Innovative learning models

-- > Faculty development

-- Curricular design and formats
+- > Curricular design and formats

 Currently, teaching effectiveness is measured in the following ways:

 Every faculty member undergoes an evaluation, part of which is submitting a portfolio of teaching artifacts.
 New faculty are observed in their first semester at the College.